-Akinori Ogasawara is involved in the development of public-private partnership projects at the Business Production Headquarters.
-He is responsible for not only concept design, design, engineering, and production, but also business operations, and has boldly worked to create unprecedented business schemes.
-Looking back on the main projects he has worked on so far, he talks about his passion for public-private partnership projects.
+Akimitsu Ogasawara, who works in the Business Production Division, is involved in the development of public-private partnership projects.
+He is responsible not only for planning, concept design, and production, but also for business operations, and has boldly tackled the creation of unprecedented business schemes.
+Looking back on the major projects he has worked on so far, he will talk about his passion for public-private partnerships.

 Participated in PFI business as the first representative company.
 Urban development with public-private unity aimed at public-private partnership